 Skills/Specialized Knowledge/Abilities

-• Ability to engage appropriately with clients and be an active listener
+• Ability to engage appropriately with program participants and be an active listener

 • Demonstrate attention to detail skills